 Not only did Louise oversee traditional Champagne, she also invented brut – aka very dry – Champagne, which was hugely popular with her British clients, including Queen Victoria.

-5. Isabelle Simi, the First Female Winemaker in the U.S.
+5. Isabelle Simi, One of the First Female Winemakers in the U.S.

 Isabelle Simi was a legendary winemaker.
 It’s thanks to her courage and determination that her family’s vineyard remains in business today.